oktadev/okta-blog/_source/_posts/2019-10-28-okta-developer-office-hours-qa-september-2019.md

 <iframe width="700" height="394" style="max-width: 100%" src="https://www.youtube.com/embed/nGi8x5XppHI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 We received around 60 questions during our live-stream and did not get a chance to answer them all.
-After close examination, we determined that many questions overlapped and ended up with 37 unique questions.
+After close examination, we determined that many questions overlapped and ended up with 40 unique questions.

-Since we couldn't answer all the questions in real-time, we decided to write up a blog post and answer all the questions we received.
-There were four of us from Developer Relations that answered questions:
+Since we couldn't answer all the questions in real-time, we decided to write up a transcript of the questions we _were_ able to answer and add short responses to the ones we didn't get to.
+Keep in mind that our responses here are succinct; please reach out to developers@okta.com if you need more in-depth information on how to use Okta.

 * [**Randall Degges**](https://twitter.com/rdegges): a happy programmer that likes to hack stuff.
 * [**Brian Demers**](https://twitter.com/briandemers): Father, Geek, Podcast co-host @CodeMonkeyTalks, and Developer Advocate at https://developer.okta.com.